1 Peter 4:4

 they think it strange that you do not run with them

 “Run” means to run together with.
-Metaphorically it means to run a course of evil with others so as to be closely associated with them in a particular type of conduct.
+Metaphorically it means to run a course of evil with others to be closely associated with them in a particular type of conduct.
 The fast crowd gathers together to live out the same values jointly.
 They get confidence from closely associating with each other.
 They justify what they do by mob thinking.
-The Devil’s crowd does not tolerate anyone out of harmony with it’s values.
+The Devil’s crowd does not tolerate anyone out of harmony with their values.

-The fast crowd depends on group influence so they want us to run “with” them.
+The fast crowd depends on group influence, so they want us to run “with” them.
 They maintain their course of evil by peer pressure.
 If you are going to be “with it,” you must accept their extreme values.

 God wants the Christian to run the race of life independent from crowd psychology.